pdugas/multi-arch/README.md

 ### Container Images

+We provide multi-architecture images for GNU and musl libc environments.

+* `ghcr.io/pdugas/multi-arch:latest` - Most recent non-RC release of the Ubuntu version
+* `ghcr.io/pdugas/multi-arch:${VERSION}-ubuntu` - Ubuntu version for GNU libc
+* `ghcr.io/pdugas/multi-arch:${VERSION}-alpine` - Alpine version for musl libc

-We're _caching_ our builder images in the GitHub Container Registry.
+We're _caching_ our builder images to speed up builds.
 There are 4 of them currently for amd/arm and gnu/musl libc.
+These are for the build only - not useful by others.

-* `ghcr.io/pdugas/multi-arch/builder:arm-musl`
+* `ghcr.io/pdugas/multi-arch/builder-arm64-musl:latest`
-* `ghcr.io/pdugas/multi-arch/builder:amd-musl`
+* `ghcr.io/pdugas/multi-arch/builder-amd64-musl:latest`
-* `ghcr.io/pdugas/multi-arch/builder:arm-gnu`
+* `ghcr.io/pdugas/multi-arch/builder-arm64-gnu:latest`
-* `ghcr.io/pdugas/multi-arch/builder:amd-gnu`
+* `ghcr.io/pdugas/multi-arch/builder-amd64-gnu:latest`

-We'll soon have the multi-architecture images below:

-* `ghcr.io/pdugas/multi-arch:gnu` - Ubuntu with GNU libc for both x86\_86 and AMD64
-* `ghcr.io/pdugas/multi-arch:musl` - Alpine with GNU libc for both x86\_86 and AMD64

 ### To Do